 nicely and means not needing to end with the prequels.
 But this is no longer the

 same concern thanks to episodes 7-9.
-There are some other interesting pros and cons.
+There are some other interesting pros and cons in Machete's

-The article is a great read for fans.
+article which makes it a great read for fans.
 But in my mind, showing the movies in an order

 which requires less explanation ("now we're going back to the prequels...") about where